20809228Environmental Economics

 Assessment Strategies

-through written homework assignments
+complete written assignments

 Criteria

-you identify examples of positive economic analysis
+identify examples of positive economic analysis

-you identify examples of normative economic analysis
+identify examples of normative economic analysis

-you compare and contrast normative and positive analysis identifying the appropriate use of these analyses in economics
+compare and contrast normative and positive analysis identifying the appropriate use of these analyses in economics

 7. Debate the theory that the optimal allocation of societies' factors of production is the result of rational self- interest in a competitive market